 In order to ensure European space programmes and projects’ efficiency in terms of technical performance, life cycle cost-effectiveness and on-time deliveries, the ECSS System can be adapted to specific domains of application by use of tailoring activities.

-See attachment “Example of ECSS Applicable Requirements Matrix (EARM)”.
+See attachment “Example of ECSS Applicable Requirements Matrix (EARM)” in ECSS-S-ST-00-02 “Tailoring”.

 Systematic feedback of experience from programmes, projects and other appropriate sources into the ECSS System allows improvement of ECSS Standards.